MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-conditional-access-in-authentication.md

 ### Document Associated Grid warning AADSTS53000

-When message shown is AADSTS53000, the device is required to be managed by SharePoint conditional access to access the resource.
-If this is expected, inform the user how to access within the conditional access policy.
-If this is not expected, review the SharePoint conditional access within Microsoft Entra admin center **SharePoint Access Policy**.
+When message shown is AADSTS53000, the device is managed by a SharePoint conditional access policy to access the resource.
+If the blocked access is expected, inform the user how to access within the conditional access policy.
+If blocked access isn't expected, review the SharePoint conditional access within Microsoft Entra admin center **SharePoint Access Policy**.

 1. Open the Microsoft Entra admin center to **SharePoint Access Policy**
 1. Select **Access controls** > **Grant** to open the Grant dialog